waikereru/waikereru.github.io/_pages/team.md

 ### Steve Sawyer

-At the end of 2002, Anne and Jeremy contacted **[Steve Sawyer](/assets/documents/TheBirdWhispererSteveSawyer.pdf)**, who was about to leave the Department of Conservation to set up his own ecological restoration business, [Ecoworks NZ](http://www.ecoworks.co.nz/).
+At the end of 2002, Anne and Jeremy contacted **<a href="/assets/documents/TheBirdWhispererSteveSawyer.pdf" download>Steve Sawyer</a>**, who was about to leave the Department of Conservation to set up his own ecological restoration business, [Ecoworks NZ](http://www.ecoworks.co.nz/).
 Steve is a vital part of the Longbush project, bringing vision and expertise to its execution.

 {% include figure image_path="/assets/images/people/PeopleSteveSawyer.jpg" %}